Canine collagen

 Purification

-in acidic conditions and differential salt precipitation
+Purification involves partial pepsin digestion in acidic conditions followed by differential salt precipitation.

 Applications